yumium/tech_notes/DevOps.md

 **CALMS framework**

 It assesses your ability and measure your progress on your DevOps journey

-Culture: No more blaming, no silos, collaboration with everyone in team
+Culture: No more blaming, no silos (no separate DevOps team), collaboration with everyone in team

 Automation: Automate everywhere you can to leave nothing for human error (CI, CD, IaC, CaC (config as code))